 For new creators, YouTube seems like the only option for making money.
 But the truth is, YouTube’s model — ad-based revenue — is one of the worst ways to monetize your video content.

-Sure, it works well if you have billions of views but most video creators are lucky to get a couple thousand views.
+Sure, it works well if you have billions of views but most video creators are lucky to get a couple of thousand views.

 For them, earning real money from ads just isn’t going to happen.